Josh Kappler

 Years

 I have been creating content on YouTube for over seven years under the name Boffy.
-I grew the channel from zero to 2.1 million subscribers.
+I grew the channel from zero to 2.1 million subscribers, mostly gaming.
 No team at first.
-I just figured out what gets clicks and did more of it.
+A lot of the videos were technical: game modding, and how PC parts like graphics cards change the way a game runs.
+I learned how to make that watchable for a huge audience.

 Eventually I hired editors and designers, negotiated sponsorships with RedMagic, Wargaming, GeoGuessr, and others, and spent a lot of time in analytics trying to figure out what was actually working.

-Running a YouTube channel at this scale is a lot like running a product.
-You put something out, look at the numbers, adjust, and do it again.
+Running a YouTube channel at this scale is mostly a feedback loop.
+You put something out, look at how people respond, and adjust.
+Same instinct I bring to shipping and explaining software.

 Brand Partnerships